Best States for Equal Pay and Business Creation

 Women represent 40% of new American entrepreneurs—and some states with shorter pay gaps also have the most business growth.

-With Women’s History Month marching on, we at Business.org decided to take a look at an issue that is on many minds: equal pay.
+With Women’s Equality Day coming up, we at Business.org decided to take a look at an issue that is on many minds: equal pay and its effects.
 Making up more than 40% of new businesses owners in the United States,1 women are increasingly taking their share of American entrepreneurship.
 In 2017, over 11.6 million businesses were owned by women with combined sales of $1.7 trillion.2

 But growing rates of business ownership hasn’t yet led to equity in how women and men are paid in the United States.
 According to a report by the American Association of University Women (AAUW), American women still make just 80 cents for every dollar earned by men.
 The gap is even wider for women of color—hispanic and black women earn 54 cents and 63 cents to the dollar, respectively, that white men take home in the United States.3